 Geomagnetic indices quantify different effects of geomagnetic activity ultimately caused by solar variability, mostly by variations of solar-wind properties and the interplanetary magnetic field.
 For example, the aa-index, which provides a global index of magnetic activity relative to a quiet-day curve for a pair of antipodal magnetic observatories (in England and Australia), is available from 1868 (Mayaud, 1972).
 An extension of the geomagnetic series is available from the 1840s using the Helsinki Ak(H) index (Nevanlinna, 2004a,b).
+Although the homogeneity of the geomagnetic series is compromised (e.g., Lukianova et al., 2009; Love, 2011), it still remains an important indirect index of solar activity.
 A review of the geomagnetic effects of solar activity can be found, e.g., in Pulkkinen (2007).
-It is noteworthy that geomagnetic indices, in particular low-latitude aurorae (Silverman, 2006), are associated with coronal/interplanetary activity (high-speed solar-wind streams, interplanetary transients, etc.) that may not be directly related to the sunspot-cycle phase and amplitude, and therefore serve only as an approximate index of solar activity.
+It is noteworthy that geomagnetic indices, in particular low-latitude aurorae (Silverman, 2006), are associated with coronal/interplanetary activity (high-speed solarwind streams, interplanetary transients, etc.) that may not be directly related to the sunspot-cycle phase and amplitude, and therefore serve only as an approximate index of solar activity.
 One of the earliest instrumental geomagnetic indices is related to the daily magnetic declination range, the range of diurnal variation of magnetic needle readings at a fixed location, and is available from the 1780s (Nevanlinna, 1995).
 However, this data exists as several fragmentary sets, which are difficult to combine into a homogeneous data series.